A sweet chilli jam with top notes of ginger and a mild burn. This jam serves as a perfect addition to cheeseboards, sandwiches, casseroles & stews.

 - Red peppers work best but if you can’t find sufficient red peppers, you can replace some with yellow or orange peppers.

-- I used the cold plate method to check if the jam is finished cooked.
+- I used the cold plate method to check that the jam was sufficiently cooked.

 Sweet Chilli & Ginger Jam